Donna Faragher: Politics

 Prior to entering parliament, Faragher worked as a policy advisor for Senator Chris Ellison, a federal government minister under John Howard.
 She was elected to the Legislative Council at the 2005 state election, running second behind Helen Morton on the Liberal Party's ticket in East Metropolitan Region.
 Aged 29 at the time of her election, she became the youngest female MP for the Liberal Party (and the second-youngest overall, after Bill Grayden), as well as the second-youngest woman ever elected to the Legislative Council (after the Labor Party's Louise Pratt).

 Shortly after her election, Faragher was added to the Liberal shadow ministry.
 She would serve under four leaders of the opposition (Matt Birney, Paul Omodei, Troy Buswell, and Colin Barnett.
 When the Liberal Party won victory at the 2008 state election, she was made Minister for the Environment and Minister for Youth in the new ministry formed by Colin Barnett.
 Aged 33, she became the youngest woman to serve as a government minister in Western Australia, and the fourth-youngest overall.
 In November 2010, Faragher resigned from the ministry in order to give birth to her first child.
 She was instead made parliamentary secretary to the premier, and held that position until March 2016, when she re-entered the ministry as Minister for Planning and Minister for Disability Services.

+In January 2024, Faragher revealed she would be retiring from politics at the 2025 state election.